eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

 | 4     | No      |   No |

 Each of the experimental units would be randomly assigned to one of the four groups.
-This is known as a 2 x 2 factorial design because there are two **factors**(Aspirin & Lipitor) which each have 2 **levels** (either taking the drug or the placebo).
+This is known as a 2 x 2 factorial design because there are two **factors**, Aspirin & Lipitor, which each have 2 **levels**, either taking the drug or the placebo.